Bria Hartley: WNBA

-After being drafted seventh overall by the Seattle Storm in the 2014 WNBA Draft, Hartley was immediately traded to the Washington Mystics who drafted UConn teammate Stefanie Dolson.
+After being drafted seventh overall by the Seattle Storm in the 2014 WNBA draft, Hartley was immediately traded to the Washington Mystics who drafted UConn teammate Stefanie Dolson.
 Hartley started in her second game of the season as she had team high 15 points and dished out 5 assists vs Indiana Fever on May 23, 2014.
 On June 1, 2014, in the triple-overtime game vs the Los Angeles Sparks, the UConn duo of Hartley and Dolson combined for 34 points coming off the bench and Hartley scored her first 20-point game.
 On June 24, 2014, vs Seattle Storm Hartley scored career-high 26 points going 11–16 from the floor, including 4–6 from three-point range.
 She suffered a broken left middle finger in a game against the Seattle Storm in a loss.
 Hartley would make the WNBA All-Rookie Team and average 9.7 ppg in 34 games played with 29 starts.
 The Mystics finished 3rd place in the Eastern Conference with a 16–18 record but were eliminated by the Indiana Fever in a 2-game sweep of the first round.

 In 2015, Hartley would sit out the first 6 games of the season due to a right foot stress fracture.
 She would eventually make her return and played 25 games with minimal playing time while on minutes restriction.
-The Mystics finished 4th place in the Eastern Conference with a 18–16 record, however they would once again get eliminated in the first round after losing in 3 games to the New York Liberty, Hartley was unable to keep playing for the rest of the series after Game 1.
+The Mystics finished 4th place in the Eastern Conference with an 18–16 record, however they would once again get eliminated in the first round after losing in 3 games to the New York Liberty, Hartley was unable to keep playing for the rest of the series after Game 1.

 In 2016, Hartley had slightly increased playing time from last season.
 After playing 24 games, it was announced that Hartley became pregnant with her first child and would sit out the rest of the season.
 The Mystics went on to finish 13–21, missing out on the playoffs.